OrcaCollective/not911.me/README.md

 The resource is the most complicated data type and can encompass many edge cases.

 Resources may belong to a particular city or they may be shared.
 Shared resources simply go in the `shared` folder in the `_resources` directory.
+A shared resource will be rendered for _every_ city so make sure it is truly a universal resource (like Trans Lifeline for example).
 Resources for a particular city go into a folder named after the slug for that city.
 So for Seattle resources, they go into a `seattle` folder.
 For Austin, TX resources, they would go into an `austin` folder.

 A simple example of a resource is Seattle Alcoholics Anonymous: